-These consolidated financial statements present, in accordance with Canadian accounting standards for not-for-profit organizations in Part III of the Chartered Professional Accountants of Canada ("CPA Canada") Handbook, the assets, liabilities, fund balances, revenue, expenses and cash flows of Hope and Healing International and its controlled entities.
+These consolidated financial statements present, in accordance with Canadian accounting standards for not-for-profit organizations in Part III of the Chartered Professional Accountants of Canada ("CPA Canada") Handbook, the assets, liabilities, fund balances, revenue, expenses and cash flows of the Organization and its controlled entities.

-Nia Technologies Inc. (Nia) commenced its first year effective July 21, 2015.
-It is controlled by the Organization.
-Nia is consolidated with the Organization.
+Nia Technologies Inc. (Nia) commenced operations effective July 21, 2015.
+It is controlled by the Organization by virtue of the Organization being its sole member and consolidated within these financial statements.